coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Backtrace

-   Setting this flag displays a backtrace on Ltac failures that can be useful to find out what went wrong.
+   Setting this :term:`flag` displays a backtrace on Ltac failures that can be useful to find out what went wrong.
 It is disabled by default for performance reasons.